yycunc/SAFEclustering/README.md

 Sep 7, 2020
 * Version 2.00 released
   + The Seuart version used in SAFEclustering is updated to version 3.
 Seurat v.2 is no longer compatible
+  + Only count data is acceptable by SAFEclustering.
+Other formats, such as FPKM, CPM and RPKM are no longer compatible

 Dec 5, 2018
 * Version 1.00.1 released